Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

 The effective theory in the deconfined phase is the Maxwell electromagnetism.
-In the $3+1$D continuum Maxwell electromagnetism, the correlator of the Cartesian components of the electric field $\hat{e}_{\mathbf{r},i}$ for $i \in \{ x,y,z \}$ can be expressed as Gaussian integral which evaluate to~\cite{hermele2004}
+By a derivation analogous to the derivation of Eq.~\eqref{eq:maxwellB2B2}, one can show that in $3+1$D continuum Maxwell electromagnetism, the correlator of the Cartesian components of the electric field $\hat{e}_{\mathbf{r},i}$ for $i \in \{ x,y,z \}$ is given by~\cite{hermele2004}